ckeditor/ckeditor5/docs/getting-started/integrations-cdn/vuejs-v3.md

 </script>
 ```

+In the example above, the `ClassicEditor` type is imported from the `https://cdn.ckeditor.com/typings/ckeditor5.d.ts` package, while the editor itself is loaded from the CDN.
+Note that `https://cdn.ckeditor.com/typings/ckeditor5.d.ts` is not an actual URL to the CKEditor&nbsp;5 typings file, but a synthetic TypeScript module providing typings for the editor.
+The actual typings are supplied by the `ckeditor5` package, which is a dependency of the `@ckeditor/ckeditor5-vue` package.

+Although this setup might seem a bit complex, it is designed to prevent users from directly importing anything from the `ckeditor5` package, which could lead to duplicated code issues.

 #### Typings for premium features

 If you want to use types for premium features, you can import them in a similar way as the base editor types.
 Keep in mind that you need to install the `ckeditor5-premium-features` package in order to use them.
 You can do it by running the following command: